Children aged 16 years and under must be accompanied by a parent or guardian, who will take full responsibility for their safety during the event.

 Teachers are not permitted to dance in any beginner team event or parent event.
 If a teacher wishes to dance in a team, that team must be entered in either the intermediate or advanced level category.
 Whilst we understand there may be different levels and ages of teachers that might want to enter, we ask that teachers make a fair decision in relation to whether they enter intermediate or advanced.
 Teams that have highly experienced teachers in, should be in the advanced category.

 Teachers are permitted to enter duos however they are only allowed to enter the advanced level and not the beginner or intermediate level category.
 Teachers can not enter any parent duo.

 Can teachers enter in a set routine solo?

-Teachers are permitted to enter our set routines however they are only permitted to enter levels 4 or 5.
+Teachers are permitted to enter our set routines however they are only permitted to enter levels 5 or 6 at the main events (see below for other events).
 Teachers can not enter parents set routines.

 Can teachers enter in freestyle solo?

-Teachers wishing to dance Freestyle hiphop solos in this section must enter the advanced category only.
+Teachers wishing to dance Freestyle solos in this section must enter the advanced category only.

 Can teachers enter in Quads/ Trios?

 Because quads & trios are open level and don’t offer a specific advanced level, teachers are not permitted to enter any quad or trio category.